AskMeAgain/IronChain/README.md

 1. enter amount
 2. enter transaction fee
 3. click on send
-4. If you are connected to some servers, the transaction will be pushed to all servers.
+If you are connected to some servers, the transaction will be pushed to all servers too.

 ## Testing the IronChain

 1. Open two instances of the program.
 2. Open on each instance the test window (Window -> Test window)
-3. Change the iron chain path of
+3. Change the iron chain path of one instance
+4. Each instance should host on a different port
+5. Each instance needs to connect to the port of the other instance.
+6. Disable auto download
+7. Use the provided buttons to test each feature

+## Current bugs and missing features

+1. In theory you should be able to connect to others over the internet, in practice this is not working because of different things (router blocking connections, ISP's sometimes not using IPv6 and other stuff).
+I try to fix this, but testing it locally is proof enough that it works.